What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Yeah, that's right.

-I have an elf on a shelf, bro.
+I'm an elf on the shelf, bro.

-But I just can't, I can't believe that, man.
+I just can't, I can't believe that, man.

-I'm a big fan of the fourth turning.
+I'm a big fan of The Fourth Turning.

-But it's basically the fourth turning is a book that was a brilliant book that was written about 20 years ago by a couple of actual scientists who are actually smart, right?
+I'm not sure if you're familiar with that book, but it's basically The Fourth Turning is a book that was a brilliant book that was written about 20 years ago by a couple of actual scientists who are actually smart, right?

 Send me the book.